lra/mackup/README.md

 You're all set, and constantly backuped from now on.

-Next, on any new Mac, install Dropbox and do:
+Next, on any new workstation, install Dropbox and do:
 ```bash
 # Download Mackup
 curl -o mackup https://raw.github.com/lra/mackup/master/mackup.py